 Currently, medical marijuana is the only form of cannabis that is legal under Minnesota marijuana laws.
 But there has been growing support for recreational marijuana legalization in Minnesota in recent years, with several lawmakers voicing support for legalization throughout 2019.

 Where is it safe to purchase & consume?

-At the dispensary, patients need to provide an appointment summary, list of prescribed medications received during their health-care practitioner visit and must fill out a self-evaluation form.
+At the dispensary, patients need to provide an appointment summary and list of prescribed medications received during their healthcare practitioner visit then must fill out a self-evaluation form.

 Recreational marijuana is illegal.
 Commercial delivery is prohibited, as only caregivers may transport supplies to patients.

 Product testing is a key component of Minnesota marijuana law and is required in the state’s medical marijuana program.
 The state has licensed laboratories test for THC and CBD levels and for contaminants such as solvents, pesticides, microbiologicals, and heavy metals.

 Minnesota marijuana laws allow for 13 qualifying conditions with the possibility of adding more as they are approved by the health commissioner.

 - Amyotrophic lateral sclerosis (ALS), or Lou Gehrig’s disease

 - Cachexia, or wasting disease

 - Cancer, if the underlying condition or treatment causes severe or chronic pain, nausea, or severe vomiting